ForecastHealth/.github/profile/README.md

-# The official GitHub page for Forecast Health Australia
+# The official website for Forecast Health Australia
-(We don't have a standalone web-page, we do most things on GitHub)

 Forecast Health has a few aims:
 - Building models